project-delphi/project-delphi.github.io/blog/treatment-effects-on-continuous-targets-with-no-features/index.md

 So a problem exists.
 We don't allow in our inference for data that is plausibly similar to what was actually observed.
 For a few different observations in one or other sample, our inferences can be reversed.

 The remedies are to use Bayesian or Ensembling strategies to loosen a model's adherence to the data.
-If we had big data, then this is less necessary.
+If we had large samples (Yay! big data Yay!), then this is less necessary.

 I'm quite excited to read up on Bayesian fields as a way to allow the data to breathe when making inferences. 🧗🏾‍